pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

 The format used by OpenSSH to store public keys, as specified in :rfc:`4253`.

-Currently, only RSA public keys are supported.
+Currently, only RSA and DSA public keys are supported.
 Any other type of key will result in an exception being thrown.

 An example RSA key in OpenSSH format (line breaks added for formatting purposes)::